colinux/create2/README.md

 # Usage

-You must ruby installed on your system.
+You must have ruby on your system.

 ```sh
 bundle install
 ruby ./main.rb
 ```

-Raw json files are downloaded into `./data/<name-of-the-city>/>` directory.
+Raw json files are downloaded into `./data/name-of-the-city/` directory.
 1 request = 1 day of history = 1 json file.

 The script will stop when the daily limit is reached, or when it received 3 consecutive errors.